 4. Aeronautical Engineering

-Aeronautical engineers are some of the highest paid engineers in the country with upwards of 7 percent growth per year.
+Aeronautical engineers are some of the highest-paid engineers in the country with upwards of 7 per cent growth per year.
 These highly-trained engineers will often find jobs in the U.S. Department of Defense, but the average income is much high in private companies.
-Many of these jobs focus on the daily maintenance of airplanes, but more advanced training will allow you to transition into research and development.
+Many of these jobs focus on the daily maintenance of aeroplanes, but more advanced training will allow you to transition into research and development.

 5. Biomedical Engineering

 Few engineering fields are changing as dramatically as biomedical engineering.
 The entire landscape of healthcare is evolving faster than ever and organizations are looking for biomedical engineers that can keep up with these changes while working within a close-knit team.
 Biomedical engineers can install and maintain healthcare equipment or they might be responsible for developing new technology alongside medical doctors.